multiversx/mx-sdk-py-cli/CLI.md

   --sender-wallet-index SENDER_WALLET_INDEX      🔑 the address index; can be used for PEM files, keyfiles of type
-                                                 mnemonic or Ledger devices (default: 0) --sender-username SENDER_USERNAME              🖄 the username of the sender --proxy PROXY                                  🔗 the URL of the proxy --nonce NONCE                                  # the nonce for the transaction.
+                                                 mnemonic or Ledger devices (default: 0) --sender-username SENDER_USERNAME              🖄 the username of the sender --hrp HRP                                      The hrp used to convert the address to its bech32 representation --proxy PROXY                                  🔗 the URL of the proxy --nonce NONCE                                  # the nonce for the transaction.
 If not provided, is fetched from the network.